crsmith01/homework-3-password-generator/README.md

 ## Acceptance Criteria

 ```
-GIVEN I need a new, secure password
+GIVEN I need a new, secure password:
 1. WHEN I click the button to generate a password,
     THEN I am presented with a series of prompts for password criteria.
 2. WHEN prompted for password criteria,